Gary loves writing about the subjects of business, music and history.

 Dowie saw the need for the laws of the land to reflect the righteousness of God, and that, combined with faith in Jesus Christ, would grow and expand the kingdom of God on earth.

 All of this is important to understand concerning Dowie, because it was the impetus behind his vision of building a Christian city from scratch, and eventually building many more until he finally landed in Jerusalem to build that into a Christian city in anticipation of the return of Jesus Christ.

-I think what he decided was it was premature to significantly influence the laws of any nation with the laws and commands of God, so building a city with those laws inherent in its life and culture would be even better in his view.
+I think he decided it was premature to significantly influence the laws of any nation with the laws and commands of God, so building a city with those laws inherent in its life and culture would be even better in his view.

 That's my own conclusion from reading much of his work and by the actions he took in regard to Zion.
 After all, why build the city in the first place if the laws of God were included in the laws of the nation?
 In a sense, he was building a nation within a nation, or his view and idea of Christian civilization as he thought it should be as reflected in a city committed to representing the kingdom of God on earth.